BioNomad/tuftsTutorials/docs/stats/odds-ratio-risk.md

 Here we can guage from the relative risk that being a female patient increases the risk of losing the patient to follow up.

-!!! tip "Relative Risk Interpretation"
-    - Relative Risk = 1 the factor does not affect the event
-    - Relative Risk < 1 the factor decreases the risk of the event (protective factor)
-    - Relative Risk > 1 the factor increases the risk of the event (risk factor)

 ## Odds Ratio

 The **odds ratio** of two events is also used as a measure to compare events between groups.
 However, the odds ratio is the ratio of odds of an event in one group versus another and is defined by: